furya-x/furya/docs/guaid/your-own-testnet.md

-# Deploy Your Own Furya Testnet
+# Deploy Your Own FurYaHub Testnet

-This document describes 3 ways to setup a network of `furyad` nodes, each serving a different usecase:
+This document describes 3 ways to setup a network of `furyahubd` nodes, each serving a different usecase:

 1. Single-node, local, manual testnet
 2. Multi-node, local, automated testnet
 3. Multi-node, remote, automated testnet

-Supporting code can be found in the [networks directory](https://github.com/furya/network) and additionally the `local` or `remote` sub-directories.
+Supporting code can be found in the [networks directory](https://github.com/furyahub/network) and additionally the `local` or `remote` sub-directories.

 > NOTE: The `remote` network bootstrapping may be out of sync with the latest releases and is not to be relied upon.

 ## Available Docker images

-In case you need to use or deploy furya as a container you could skip the `build` steps and use the official images, \$TAG stands for the version you are interested in:
+In case you need to use or deploy furyahub as a container you could skip the `build` steps and use the official images, \$TAG stands for the version you are interested in:

-- `docker run -it -v ~/.furya:/root/.furya tendermint:$TAG furyad init`
+- `docker run -it -v ~/.furyahub:/root/.furyahub tendermint:$TAG furyahubd init`
-- `docker run -it -p 26657:26657 -p 26656:26656 -v ~/.furya:/root/.furya tendermint:$TAG furyad start`
+- `docker run -it -p 26657:26657 -p 26656:26656 -v ~/.furyahub:/root/.furyahub tendermint:$TAG furyahubd start`
 - ...
-- `docker run -it -v ~/.furya:/root/.furya tendermint:$TAG furyad version`
+- `docker run -it -v ~/.furyahub:/root/.furyahub tendermint:$TAG furyahubd version`

 The same images can be used to build your own docker-compose stack.